Stacy writes about tricky topics such as animal rights, veganism, and the death penalty.

-Moral principles are viewed as the standard of conduct that individuals have constructed for themselves, or as the body of obligations and duties that a particular society requires of its members.
-Moral behavior is a necessity for stable social groups, including those of humans, so the basis for it has evolved (Ridley, 1996; de Waal, 1996; Broom, 2003; 2006).
-The biblical concept of man’s dominion over animals is still the foundation of the attitudes of many toward animals (Gatward, 2001).
+Moral principles are the standards of conduct that individuals have constructed for themselves, or a body of obligations and duties that a particular society requires of its members.
+Moral behavior is necessary for stable social groups (Ridley, 1996; de Waal, 1996; Broom, 2003; 2006) and must evolve.
+However, the biblical concept of man’s dominion over animals is still the foundation of most people's attitudes toward animals (Gatward, 2001).

-Like the biblical argument of human dominion over non-human animals, the biological argument that rights should be confined to humans is challenging on several levels.
+The argument that rights should be confined to humans is problematic on several levels.
 First, one must locate the biological criterion that definitively separates humans from animals—a problematic endeavor.
 Even assuming such a thing could be accomplished, one would then face the equally difficult task of explaining why a biological characteristic should determine access to moral consideration (Cassuto, 2007).

 As a result of man’s belief that he has dominion over non-human animals, animals have been relegated as instruments of labor and production, as beasts of burden.
-Society seems to recognize the inequities involved in excluding animals from the moral community.
-On the other hand, it facilitates industrial agriculture which has as its goal, animals’ complete commodification.
-These opposing trends and their ability to co-exist present a complex social dilemma.
+Although society seems to recognize the inequities involved in excluding animals from the moral community, it continues to facilitate industrial agriculture and the complete commodification of animals.
+These opposing views and their ability to co-exist present a complex social dilemma.

-The ability of large-scale industrial farms to commodify animals in the face of strong countervailing social forces stems in large part from the legal system’s embrace of a secularized but nonetheless deeply religious vision of human ascendancy.
-Within this belief system, animals comprise beings through whom we define ourselves by contrast and to whom we deny ingress to the legal system.
+The ability of large-scale industrial farms to commodify animals despite strong countervailing social forces stems largely from the legal system’s embrace of a secularized but nonetheless deeply religious vision of human ascendancy.
+Within this belief system, animals comprise beings to whom we define ourselves by contrast and to whom we deny ingress to the legal system.
 The impulse to increase protections for non-human animals is offset by institutionally privileged categories of behavior that commodify non-humans and strip them of legal defenses.
 The resulting structure of laws purports to safeguard animals while instead sanctioning and enabling the practices from which they require protection (Cassuto, 2007).

 The social issue of animal abuse as it pertains to factory farming exists, but man dictates what is considered abuse and what is considered acceptable.
 This makes man both judge and abuser, which is a tremendous social strain.
 This ‘non-criminal putting to death’ (Derrida, 1991) of non-humans raises sociological questions around intersectionality, human relations with other species, and the embedding of violence in everyday practices and across national and global networks.

-Humans have long lived behind cultural and religious biases in the face of exploitation and consumption of animals.
+When facing the exploitation and consumption of animals, humans have long hid behind cultural and religious biases.
 While most religions and cultures have exploited and consumed animals since time immemorial, Buddhists, Hindus and Jains have a different spiritual attitude toward (the treatment of) animals.
-Animals, for their inability to speak (for themselves) or defend themselves, and due to their lack of equal protection under the law are considered property, and are only regarded as equal by those who hold animals in a moral and ethical light, e.g., vegans, Buddhists.
+Animals, for their inability to speak for or defend themselves and due to their lack of equal protection under the law, are considered property and are only regarded as equal by those who hold animals in a moral and ethical light (e.g., vegans and Buddhists).
 But because laws do not protect animals from being consumed, factory farming and hunting is legal.

-Over the last few years animal abuse has become punishable in all states, with varying degrees of abuse and punishment, state by state.
+Over the last few years, animal abuse has become punishable in all states in the US, although degrees of abuse and punishment vary state by state.
 Laws protecting animals from abuse have been enacted based on moral and ethical values, and on research which has shown a psychopathological explanatory model, that animal abuse is an indicator or symptom of some mental defect or personality disorder (Beirne, 1999).